Pseudoholomorphic quilts with figure eight singularity: Introduction

 Our estimates allow for nonstandard complex structures on the shrinking strip.
 This is necessitated by the following analytic formulation for the figure eight singularity: In cylindrical coordinates for a neighborhood of infinity in \eqref{eq:8}, the two seams become two pairs of curves approaching each other asymptotically (see the right figure in Figure~\ref{fig:viewsof8}).
 On finite cylinders, the standard complex structure on this quilted surface can be pulled back to a quilted surface in which the width of the strips is constant and the complex structures are nonstandard, but converge in \(\cC^0\) and stay within a controlled \(\cC^k\)-distance from the standard structure for any \(k \geq 1\).

 The hypothesis that \(M_0,M_1,M_2\) are closed is not essential: As explained in \cite{bw:compactness}, it is enough for the symplectic manifolds to be geometrically bounded and to have a priori \(\cC^0\)-bounds on the various pseudoholomorphic curves.
-In a future paper we will treat the noncompact setting in a more systematic way.
+In a future paper we will treat the noncompact setting in a systematic fashion.